MayZKyi25/llm-resume-cover-letter-generator/README.md

 - README.md                    # Instructions to run the project sprints
 - requirements.txt             # Dependencies

-# In Sprint 4,
+# Sprint 4 Overview
-- User selects a job from the database
+- Users select a job from the database.
-- User selects a profile from the database
+- Users select a profile from the database (including name, email, phone, address, GitHub, LinkedIn, projects, classes, and other details).
-- Sends data to AI and generates a Markdown Cover Letter & Resume
+- The selected job and user data are sent to the Google Gemini API, which generates a personalized Cover Letter and Resume in Markdown format.
+- The Markdown files are automatically converted to PDF using pdflatex (if installed) or an alternative method.
+- The generated Cover Letter and Resume PDFs are saved automatically.
+## Testing:
+- Ensures job and user data are properly retrieved.
+- Verifies API response and document generation.
-- Files are saved automatically in pdf format
+- Confirms files are successfully saved in the correct format.
-- Tests

 # Setup Instructions